Polycarbonate vs Acrylic Skylights: Key Differences

 Applications

 Polycarbonate skylights work well in places that need strong impact resistance.
 Schools, factories, and sports centers often use these skylights to protect against hail or falling debris.
-Builders also choose polycarbonate for greenhouses because the material lets in light while keeping plants safe.

 Many architects use polycarbonate skylights in public buildings.
 These skylights handle heavy foot traffic and rough weather.
 Polycarbonate panels also fit curved or creative roof designs because of their flexibility.